 Revised January 2, 2018

-Introduction
+Introduction to Purchasing

 This chapter describes the requirements for purchasing goods and services for the Texas Workforce Commission's (TWC) Vocational Rehabilitation (VR) customers.

 For information on unique or additional purchasing requirements (such as approvals, consultations, and specific documentation), see the section relevant to the service (for example, sections on assistive technology or medical services).